check-spelling-sandbox/Azure-Sentinel/MasterPlaybooks/Remediation-Host/readme.md

 Each of the nested playbooks of Host Remediation accepts following inputs:
 - Hosts: List of Hosts as entities from azure sentinel incident.
-- Workflow: Worklfow is identifier for the nested playbook which points to which subscription and which resource group the nested playbook belongs to.
+- Workflow: Workflow is identifier for the nested playbook which points to which subscription and which resource group the nested playbook belongs to.
 - Trigger: Tells how the playbook is invoked/triggered.

 The image below shows example of input schema for Crowdstrike nested playbook.